-Closely cooperating with national institutions, civil society and the private sector, UNDP assists Georgia in four major areas:
+Working closely with the national institutions, civil society and private sector, UNDP assists Georgia in four major areas:

 In all activities, we seek to promote the achievement of the Sustainable Development Goals.

 What are our results?

-We acknowledge challenges and stand ready to work with the government, civil society, private sector and international organizations in order to address them.
+We acknowledge development challenges and stand ready to work with government, civil society, private sector and international organizations to address them.